 What Should I Do If I Am Being Sexually Harassed at Work?

 If you are scared and unsure about how to react when someone begins sexually harassing you, or others, at your workplace, we understand.
 Dealing with sexual harassment at work is difficult and often disconcerting.
-Below, we have outlined steps you can take to eliminate the harmful behavior and recover the legal remedies you deserve.
+Below, we have outlined how to handle sexual harassment in the workplace with clear steps you can take to eliminate the harmful behavior and recover the legal remedies you deserve.

 Step One: Consult with an Attorney